aouab-benssiba/ethical_cybersec_research/how to deal with routers that have wps with version 2.0.md

 The main problem with WPS 2.0 was that I got locked out after 3-4 attempts.
 When this happens, reaver will retry the first PIN (e.g., 12345670), and wash will show that the router is locked.
 I attempted to solve this by spoofing my MAC address and using a different Wi-Fi card, but I still got locked out.

 ## Resetting the Router with MDK3:
-Eventually, I found a forum post (Source) describing how to reset the router by spamming it until it resets.
+Eventually, I found a forum post [source](https://forum.aircrack-ng.org/index.php?topic=468.0), describing how to reset the router by spamming it until it resets.
 All the routers I tested were old models, and they were vulnerable to this type of reset.
-However, this may not work on all routers, and some may be resistant to such attacks.
+However, this may not work on all routers, and some may be resistant to such attacks., by the way an automated script has been released called Atrophy [source](http://www.mirrorcreator.com/files/1NLJSO03/)

 ## Automating the Process:
 To bypass lockouts, I wrote a script that ran reaver with longer delays to appear more human, and used mdk3 to reset the router if it got locked.
 After resetting, the process would continue.
 Later, I wrote another script using crunch (a password-generating tool) to create custom PINs and fed them into reaver.